ritk20/log-reporter/README.md

+# Logs Reporter
-🚀 Full Stack Web App - FastAPI, MongoDB, React (Vite) This is a full-stack web application built using:
+This is a full-stack web application to display analytics of log files

+# 🚀 Technology Stack
 - Frontend: React with Vite
 - Backend: FastAPI (Python)
 - Database: MongoDB